bluetardis/pinteresting/NotesPB.md

 ------
-# Bootstrap Integration
+# Bootstrap Installation and Initial Integration

+## Resources
+Bootstrap 3 [GitHub Gem](https://github.com/twbs/bootstrap-sass): where you go to install the gem Bootstrap 3 [Main Site Documentation](http://getbootstrap.com/): where you go after installation to look at documentation on using Bootstrap styles and components
+[rubygems.org](http://www.rubygems.org/): the official Ruby Gems site

-## Install the bootstrapp-sass gem
+## Add the bootstrapp-sass gem to /Gemfile
 Easiest way is to use gems.
 Search google for "bootstrap sass gem"